jorgeguberte/jorgeguberte/README.md

 # Intro
 Hi!
-My name is Jorge (as in George), i work as a Software Developer at Bosch Digital, creating solutions in data-driven domains.
+My name is Jorge, i'm a generalist software developer.
+My last employment was at Bosch, where i worked developing solutions for Finance Master Data Management.

-## Interests
+## Fields of Interest
 An amalgamation of these:
 - AI
 - IoT